mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 If you are familiar with the ISC DHCPD server, you'll notice this is exactly what VMWare is using for the DHCP service.
 This makes it very easy to configure the DHCP server for our needs.

-First, we add the `next-server` directive to the configuration and specify the IP address of the vmnet8 adapter - this must be placed someware above the VMNET DHCP Configuration section.

-Next, we add a DHCP reservation for the vWLC virtual machine to the bottom of the DHCP configuration file as defined in the `name: Add temporary DHCP reservation` task.
-The main reason for this is that we want our playbook to start up the virtual machine and wait until it has been provisioned before performing some cleanup tasks.
-We know if the virtual machine has provisioned by attempting to connect to IP address of the virtual machine, hence why we need to control and track the IP address of the virtual machine.
+We add a DHCP reservation for the vWLC virtual machine to the bottom of the DHCP configuration file as defined in the `name: Add temporary DHCP reservation` task.

+This allows us to control the IP address allocated to the vWLC virtual machine and set DHCP Option 66 (TFTP Server) that is required for AutoInstall.
+This option set using the `next-server` directive in the reservation and specifying the IP address of the vmnet8 adapter.

+VMWare Fusion appears to use a default DHCP range of 192.168.x.128 - 192.168.x.254, so I'm reserving the IP address 192.168.x.127 for the vWLC service port.
+The reservation also needs to adopt the various other settings defined in the standard DHCP scope for the vmnet8 interface.

-Notice that we use a <a href="https://github.com/yaegashi/ansible-role-blockinfile" target="_blank">third-party community module called yaegashi.blockinfile</a>.
+To deploy the necessary configuration for the reservation, I'm using a <a href="https://github.com/yaegashi/ansible-role-blockinfile" target="_blank">third-party community module called yaegashi.blockinfile</a>.
 This module must first be installed via Ansible Galaxy as follows:

 `ansible-galaxy install yaegashi.blockinfile`

-Here is an example of the DHCP configuration file with the modifications in place:
+Here is an example of the DHCP configuration file with the DHCP reservation configuration appended to the end of the file:

 {% highlight text %}
 {% raw %}
-next-server 192.168.232.1;
 # Configuration file for ISC 2.0 vmnet-dhcpd operating on vmnet8.
 #
 # This file was automatically generated by the VMware configuration program.